 High Protein Diet

 Being obligate carnivores, our feline friends need protein from meat to thrive.
 As Dr. Nelson explained above, protein provides energy and is essential or growth.
 Adult cat food must have a minimum of 26 percent protein on a dry matter basis (a means of measurement that allows for comparison between dry and wet food), per AAFCO standards.
-With 47 percent crude protein, Instinct Ultimate Protein is considered a high protein diet.
-Read more about high protein diets for cats here.
+With 50 percent protein (on a "dry matter basis"), Core Classic Pate Chicken & Chicken Liver Recipe is considered a high protein diet.

 Perfect for cats who: are active (especially outdoor cats) or pregnant